gabriel-aplok/kogl-net/README.md

 </div>

-this stills a work in progress, but it's already usable for some things, if you want to contribute or report any issue, feel free.
+this stills a work in progress, but it's already usable for some tests, if you want to contribute or report any issue, feel free for open a pull request.

 currently porting a library I created in pure C to C#.